 I liked this tutorial for a tabbed divider with Cricut.

 I love making t-shirts.
-I always see teachers wearing them for diferent occasions at school, team building activities, etc. Why not start making your own!
+I always see teachers wearing them for different occasions at school, team building activities, etc. Why not start making your own!

 - Crayon box shirt